decalage2/olefile/README.md

 A real-life example: [using OleFileIO_PL for malware analysis and forensics](http://blog.gregback.net/2011/03/using-remnux-for-forensic-puzzle-6/).

-See also [this paper](https://computer-forensics.sans.org/community/papers/gcfa/grow-forensic-tools-taxonomy-python-libraries-helpful-forensic-analysis_6879) about python tools for forensics, which features OleFileIO_PL.
+See also [this paper](https://computer-forensics.sans.org/community/papers/gcfa/grow-forensic-tools-taxonomy-python-libraries-helpful-forensic-analysis_6879) about python tools for forensics, which features olefile.

 About Python 2 and 3
 --------------------

-OleFileIO\_PL used to support only Python 2.x.
+olefile used to support only Python 2.x.
 As of version 0.30, the code has been changed to be compatible with Python 3.x.
 As a consequence, compatibility with Python 2.5 or older is not provided anymore.
-However, a copy of the old Python 2.x version is available as OleFileIO_PL2.py.
+However, a copy of the old Python 2.x version is available as olefile2.py.
 See above the "import" section for a workaround.

-If you think OleFileIO_PL should stay compatible with Python 2.5 or older, please [contact me](http://decalage.info/contact).
+If you think olefile should stay compatible with Python 2.5 or older, please [contact me](http://decalage.info/contact).

 How to contribute
 -----------------